garden-io/garden/docs/reference/config.md

     # disables the provider.
 To use a provider in all environments, omit this field.
     environments:

 # The default environment to use when calling commands without the `--env` parameter.
-Defaults to the first configured
+May include a namespace name, in
-# environment.
+# the format `<namespace>.<environment>`.
+Defaults to the first configured environment, with no namespace set.
 defaultEnvironment: ''

 # Specify a list of filenames that should be used as ".ignore" files across the project, using the same syntax and